Adaptive MCMC for Generalized Method of Moments with Many Moment Conditions: Introduction

 \section{Introduction}

 The generalized method of moments (GMM) is a widely used statistical framework \citep{Hansen1982,Hall2005}.
-Under GMM, unknown parameters are estimated via a set of moment conditions.
-A parameter estimate is obtained by minimizing a GMM criterion constructed as a quadratic form and composed of a vector of the sample mean of the moment conditions and a weighting matrix.
-While GMM uses only lower-order moments, thus being statistically less efficient than full-information methods such as the maximum likelihood method, it has many advantages, including robustness to model misspecification, nonparametric treatment of heteroskedasticity, and computational simplicity.
+It estimates unknown parameters via a set of moment conditions.
+A parameter estimate is obtained by minimizing a GMM criterion constructed as a quadratic form and composed of the sample mean of a vector-valued function that represents the moment conditions and a weighting matrix.
+While GMM uses only lower-order moments, thus, being statistically less efficient than full-information methods such as the maximum likelihood method, it has many advantages, including robustness to model misspecification, nonparametric treatment of heteroskedasticity, and computational simplicity.

 This study focuses on the Bayesian version of GMM.
 A GMM criterion can be viewed as a quasi-likelihood, being theoretically equivalent to the Laplace approximation of the true likelihood around its mode \citep{Chernozhukov2003}.
 Exploiting this feature, one can conduct a (quasi-)Bayesian inference by replacing true likelihood with a GMM criterion, as discussed by, for example, \citet{Kim2002,Yin2009}.\footnote{See also \citet{Belloni2009,Li2016} for a discussion of theoretical properties. } Posterior draws from a quasi-posterior density (product of quasi-likelihood and prior density) can be simulated using standard Bayesian Markov Chain Monte Carlo (MCMC) techniques, such as the Metropolis-Hastings algorithm.
-In this paper, we call this inferential approach Bayesian GMM, in contradistinction to classical GMM.
+In this study, we call this inferential approach Bayesian GMM, in contradistinction to classical GMM.

 A GMM criterion has many moment conditions for applications, making the estimator considerably unreliable.
-There are cases where the number of moment conditions can be large, including dynamic panel models (e.g., \citealp{Arellano1991,Blundell1998,Roberts2009,Vieira2012}), instrumental variable methods (e.g., \citealp{Chernozhukov2005,Chernozhukov2013}), and identification through heteroskedasticity \citep{Lewbel2012}.
+In some cases, the number of moment conditions can be large, including dynamic panel models (e.g., \citealp{Arellano1991,Blundell1998,Roberts2009,Vieira2012}), instrumental variable methods (e.g., \citealp{Chernozhukov2005,Chernozhukov2013}), and identification through heteroskedasticity \citep{Lewbel2012}.